Grandma Gatewood

 Press Release: Bringing Grandma Gatewood Back to Ohio And The Appalachian Trail

-FOR IMMEDIATE RELEASE October 23, 2023 Important Media Dates Grandma Gatewood’s Birthday October 25th National Hiking Day November 17th Grandma Gatewood’s story, spirit and influence in the hiking community are incredible.
-Now, a team of volunteers and an artist are trying to bring her back to her home state of Ohio and the Appalachian trail in…
+FOR IMMEDIATE RELEASE June 1, 2024 Grandma Gatewood’s story, spirit and influence in the hiking community are incredible.
+Now, a team of volunteers and an artist are trying to bring her back to her home state of Ohio and the Appalachian trail in two life-size bronzes.
+Grandma Gatewood is Coming Home to Ohio Fifty years after…

 Grandma Gatewood Statue Project | Studying Grandma Gatewood’s Clothes And A Sitting